Tabinda-Fatima/flowXtract-ai/README.md

 The system automatically analyzes the website, extracts the requested publicly available data, cleans and structures it, stores it in Google Sheets, and emails the final results.

+## Error Handling

+- If a user submits a homepage, incorrect URL, or a page that does not contain the requested products or records, flowXtract automatically sends an email explaining the       likely issue and guides the user to submit a direct listing, category, search, jobs, property, or article page.

+- If the submitted page is correct but the website blocks automated extraction through CAPTCHA, anti-bot protection, login requirements, or restricted access, flowXtract       also informs the user by email and explains that the website may be preventing access to the requested data.

+- No empty Google Sheet is created when extractable data is not found.

+## Data Extraction Behavior

+flowXtract extracts all publicly accessible records available on the submitted webpage at the time of extraction.
+The total number of extracted records may vary depending on the website structure, pagination, dynamic content loading, CAPTCHA, anti-bot protection, and other access restrictions imposed by the target website.
 ### Target Users

 - Researchers